sandeeplingam1/saga/docs/customization.md

 2. For this step, it also calculates a vector embedding for the user question using [the Computer Vision vectorize text API](https://learn.microsoft.com/azure/ai-services/computer-vision/how-to/image-retrieval#call-the-vectorize-text-api), and passes that to the Azure AI Search to compare against the `imageEmbeddings` fields in the indexed documents.
 For each matching document, it downloads the image blob and converts it to a base 64 encoding.
 3. When it combines the search results and user question, it includes the base 64 encoded images, and sends along both the text and images to the GPT4 Vision model (similar to this [documentation example](https://platform.openai.com/docs/guides/vision/quick-start)).
 The model generates a response that includes citations to the images, and the UI renders the base64 encoded images when a citation is clicked.

-The prompt for step 2 is currently tailored to the sample data since it starts with "You are an intelligent assistant helping analyze the Annual Financial Report of Contoso Ltd.".
+The prompt for step 2 is currently tailored to the sample data since it starts with "You are an intelligent assistant helping analyze the Annual Financial Report of ExampleCorp.".
 Modify the `app/backend/approaches/prompts/chat_answer_question_vision.prompty` prompt to match your data.

 #### Ask tab